 Students who have an interest or passion in Dance and would like to further their knowledge and skills in performance, composition and appreciation.
 This course is perfect for students who would like to study Dance in a way that is different to what they do at their Dance Studios and for those who like a more practical-based learning style.

-Year 11/12 courses: Dance, PDHPE, Sport Lifestyle & Recreation
+Dance, PDHPE, Sport Lifestyle & Recreation